shubhang123/Obsidian-Notes/6th sem notes/software engineering/iunit 1/SDLC Models.md

 - Reduces the risk of **miscommunication** between client and developer.

-### Disdvantages
+### Disadvantages

-- Customer demand
+- Customer demand can increase after seeing prototype asking for the product early.

-- Helps clarify **user requirements** and expectations.

-- Provides **quick feedback** to developers, reducing the chances of software mismatches.

-- Reduces the risk of **miscommunication** between client and developer.

----

-Let me know if you'd like a printable version or PDF export of this.
+- without proper management itreations can take lot of time

+- if user is not satisfied the customer can lose intrest in the project

+spiral model
+recogniziton of risk factiors in the cycle model presentaed in 1986